 Regional Economic Development (RED) Grants

-The Regional Economic Development Grants (RED Grants) program is a State Government initiative that invests in community driven projects to stimulate economic growth and development in regional Western Australia.
+The Regional Economic Development Grants (RED Grants) program is a $28.8 million over five years State Government initiative that invests in local projects to stimulate economic growth and development in regional Western Australia.

-The grants will support individual projects that promote sustainable jobs, partnerships, productivity, skills and capability, as well as stimulate new investment and industry diversification.
+Delivered locally by the State's nine Regional Development Commissions, up to $250,000 is available for individual projects that promote sustainable jobs, partnerships, productivity, skills and capability, as well as stimulate new investment and industry diversification or maxismise the recovery from COVID-19 impacts.

 The objectives of the RED Grants Program include: